 Additionally, members of Boards and Commissions* who have failed to file their required Form 700 Statement of Economic Interests or (if applicable) Ethics & Sunshine Training Declaration by the applicable filing deadline are disqualified from all participation in and voting on matters listed on the meeting agenda of their board or commission until they have met their filing requirements.
 (SF Campaign and Governmental Conduct Code Section 3.1‐102.5(c).)

 *Including members of committees or other bodies that hold meetings and are comprised of uncompensated Form 700 filers.

 The Ethics Commission and the Fair Political Practices Commission may take steps to initiate an enforcement action against a filer who is more than 30 days late in filing Statement of Economic Interests (Form 700).
-Under state law, failure to file a Form 700 can subject the filer to a fine of up to $5,000 per violation.
+Under the San Francisco Charter, failure to file a Form 700 can subject the filer to a fine of up to $5,000 per violation or three (3) times the cumulative amount not properly reported.
 In addition, willful failure to file may be a misdemeanor and non-filers may also be subject to disciplinary action.